 Citric acid and ascorbic acid are organic compounds, which can act as acids.
 Organic acids essentially contain hydrogen and carbon with another element.
-Other most common organic acids are acetic acid, lactic acid, formic acid, etc. These acids have a –COOH group.
+Other most common organic acids are acetic acid, formic acid, lactic acid, etc. These acids have a –COOH group.
 Therefore, they can act as proton donors.
-Both citric acid and ascorbic acid are found in citrus fruits, so there can be confusion between the two.
+Both citric acid and ascorbic acid occurs in citrus fruits, so there is a confusion between the two.
 However, they are entirely different two molecules.

 Ascorbic acid is also a naturally occurring organic acid.
 L-ascorbic acid is also known as vitamin C, and this is an essential nutrient for humans.
 It has the molecular formula of C6H8O6.
-This is a white color solid, but sometimes may appear in a slight yellow color too.
-Ascorbic acid has the following cyclic structure with acidic groups.
+This is a white colour solid but sometimes may appear in a slight yellow colour too.

 Ascorbic acid is soluble in water and other polar organic solvents.
-When a loose proton from a hydroxyl group bonded to vinyl carbon, the molecule is stabilized by resonance stabilization.
-This stability of deprotonated conjugate base of ascorbic acid, makes it more acidic than the other hydroxyl groups.
-Ascorbic acid is an antioxidant like citric acid.
+When a loose proton from a hydroxyl group bonded to vinyl carbon, the molecule stabilizes by resonance stabilization.
+This stability of deprotonated conjugate base of ascorbic acid makes it more acidic than the other hydroxyl groups.
+Moreover, ascorbic acid is an antioxidant like citric acid.

-What is the difference between Citric and Ascorbic acids?
+What is the Difference Between Citric Acid and Ascorbic Acid?